alwynmathew/libfreenect-with-python/README.md

-# Install libfreenect and libfreenect wrapper for python
+# Install libfreenect and libfreenect wrapper for python in Ubuntu

 ## Files
 ```Install_libfree_ubuntu.sh``` - Install libfreenect in Ubuntu 16.04